t3hmun/t3hmun.github.io.old/_posts/2015-10-22-encoding-and-decoding-in-python-3.md

 ### string.decode()

-The `string.decode('encoding')` function converts a bytes object representing text into an __utf-8__ string.
+The `bytes.decode('encoding')` function converts a bytes object representing text into an __utf-8__ string.
-It always decodes to utf-8 because that what strings are in Python 3.
+However the bytes data could be being used to represent any encoding (including utf-8) so that encoding must be specified.
-However the bytes object could be being used to represent any encoding (including utf-8) so that encoding must be specified.
+If you decode bytes representing utf-8 text, the data does not change, the underlying data is identical.

 The degrees symbol `º` exists in both Unicode and cp850 (everything should exist in Unicode).
 The next code example it working in each encoding and the failures that occur when it is decoded with the wrong encoding.